Walking with God When You Need to Apologize

 When we have to apologize it’s easy to hide within our pride and fear.
 But God calls us to something greater.When we have to apologize it is easy to hide within our pride and fear.
 But God calls us to something greater. @nicoleakauffman #GodlyAdventure #BloggerVoicesNetwork

-How have you learned to walk with God when you need to apologize?
+How have you learned to keep walking with God when you need to apologize?

 Nicole Kauffman is a wife, blogger and passionate follower of Christ.
 Her blog, Courage.
 Hope.
 Love. was founded to encourage, inspire and guide Christians to deeper hope and joy in the Lord.
 She isn’t afraid to get real about suffering and help her readers find lasting hope.
 Nicole lives in Pennsylvania with her God-seeking husband and family.
 She is an aspiring author who loves to grow relationships, mentor and explore the beauty of God’s creation all around.